kensho-technologies/graphql-compiler/README.md

    faster than `gremlin`, and has other desirable properties.
 See the [Execution model](#execution-model) section for more details.

-   Several relational databases including PostgreSQL, MySQL, SSQLite, and Sql Server are also supported in a more limited fashion, see the [SQL Support](#sql-support) section for more details.
+   Support for relational databases including PostgreSQL, MySQL, SQLite, and Microsft Sql Server is a work in progress.
+A subset of compiler features are available for these databases.
+See the [SQL](#sql) section for more details.

 **Q: Do you plan to support other databases / more GraphQL features in the future?**